4 min read

 For business to be done, for the economy to function, they must have a positive impact on people and the planet.

-And so, to us at Grow Ensemble, for a business to be sustainable, it must:
+And so, in my opinion, for a business to be sustainable, it must:

 • Leave the world around it better off, as part of its operation (not as some sort of supplemental charity or corporate social responsibility program).